Pediatric Proton Therapy for Cancer in Children.

 Unparalleled Experience: Over the past decade, the team at UF Health Proton Therapy Institute has treated more pediatric patients than any other proton center in the world.
 This means that doctors at the University of Florida have unparalleled experience treating even the rarest tumors of childhood.
 The pediatric team at the University of Florida has published some of the largest studies of children treated with proton therapy for tumors such as ependymoma (ref #1) and low grade glioma (ref #2).
 This background is critical as recent research suggests that children with brain tumors and sarcomas experience better survival in high volume centers (ref #3, ref #4).

-A Team of Experts: In addition to pediatric radiation oncologists, the team at UF Health Proton Therapy Institute is made up of a specialized pediatric anesthesiology team, a team of devoted pediatric radiation oncology nurses, a dedicated pediatric social worker, and a child life specialist each with years of experience working with children undergoing proton therapy.
+A Team of Experts: In addition to pediatric radiation oncologists, the team at UF Health Proton Therapy Institute is made up of a specialized pediatric anesthesiology team, a team of devoted pediatric radiation oncology nurses, and a dedicated pediatric social worker, each with years of experience working with children undergoing proton therapy.
 The professional technical staff who operate the proton gantries are skilled and comfortable treating young patients, from infancy through young adulthood.
 This familiarity is the result of literally thousands of treatment sessions involving young patients.

 Comprehensive Care: All children and adolescents treated at UF Health Proton Therapy Institute receive multidisciplinary care, where the focus extends beyond just aspects of radiation.
 This support is critical for the most complex cases requiring chemotherapy, anesthesia, or specialized surgery.
-During their time in Jacksonville, children at the UF Health Proton Therapy Institute are concurrently followed by the pediatric subspecialists at Nemours Children’s Clinic and Wolfson Children’s Hospital.
-Both the pediatric oncology and the pediatric neurosurgery programs have been designated among the nation's best for 2018-2019 by U.S. News & World Report.
+During their time in Jacksonville, children at the UF Health Proton Therapy Institute are concurrently followed by the pediatric subspecialists at Nemours Children’s Specialty Clinic and Wolfson Children’s Hospital.
+Both are consistently named among the nation's best by U.S. News & World Report.

 Family-Centered Care: The UF Health pediatric program is built on the recognition that successful pediatric care involves far more than high speed particles and advanced physics.
 We devote the same energy to the overall well-being of our young patients and their families.
 That is why we offer the most comprehensive and holistic support network in our field.
 This programming includes behind-the-scenes pretreatment tours and age-appropriate videos and interactive iPad applications to help children feel more comfortable before their treatment, professional support through our full-time child life specialist, school advocacy, an adolescent and young adult program, and ongoing psychological assessment and supportive counseling provided by our pediatric social worker.
 Moreover, we know pediatric tumors and cancer impact the whole family.
 Ninety percent of our families come from outside Jacksonville and therefore we devote generous attention to ensure that everyone, including parents and siblings, feels supported.
-In addition to the well-known resources available for families staying at the Ronald McDonald House, we host a regular Family Fun Night with dinner and programming for our pediatric patients and their families.
 Other coordinated special events include group trips to local community events, performances, sporting events, and local attractions.

 The Latest Research Protocols: The University of Florida is a national leader in pediatric cancer research and this extends to the Pediatric Proton Therapy Program.
 Children treated at the University of Florida have access to international studies through the Children’s Oncology Group (COG).
 In addition, the UF Health Proton Therapy Institute offers its own innovative protocols designed to advance the field of pediatric radiation oncology through safer, more effective therapy.
-Approximately 85% of children treated in 2018 were enrolled on a prospective research protocol.
+Over 98% of children treated in 2020 were enrolled on a prospective research protocol.

 The Most Advanced Technology: We are one of the few sites worldwide that offers both pencil beam scanning and double scattered proton therapy options, allowing us to select the optimal treatment for each child.
 In 2019, the center installed a Proteus One proton unit, expanding our capacity and ensuring our patients have access to the newest technology in North America.